Changing from a niche store to a general store, or vice versa, is a nightmare.

 Let’s get started!

-Why is Niche Store vs General Store even a problem?
+Why is niche or general store even a problem?

-Too many times, e-commerce entrepreneurs, including dropshippers, do not think this through.
+Too many times, e-commerce entrepreneurs, including dropshippers in Shopify, do not think this through.
 As a result, they realize halfway through their e-commerce journey that they made the wrong choice.

 If this happens, they either have to create a new store or spend a ton of money, time, and effort, to convert their existing one.